Parameter memory (Parameter Store)

 The changes are applied immediately and are available at process runtime.
 Exception: If the value of a parameter changes, processes with event sources that use the parameter must be republished.

 Deletes the parameter currently selected in the list.
 When removing, the system checks whether the selected parameter is used in processes.
-If yes, you will be asked whether the parameter should still be deleted.
+If yes, you are asked whether the parameter should still be deleted.

-Parameters that are used in Groovy script cannot be determined with 100% reliability.
+Parameters used in Groovy script cannot be determined 100%.

 Show usage in Intrexx